 If director James Gray became a Hollywood star with epic, high-profile films (The Immigrant, The Lost City of Z, Ad Astra - with Brad Pitt as his recurring hero), he chose the Nozze di Figaro as his first opera production, and positioned himself miles from his film aesthetic: here are extraordinarily rich 'period' sets and costumes, taking us into a universe that places Seville in the sumptuous era of Beaumarchais and Marie-Antoinette!
 The Royal Opera Orchestra is conducted by the young and energetic Gaétan Jarry, with a sumptuous cast: diva Nafornita as the Countess and piquant Florie Valiquette as Susanna join forces with Robert Gleadow's atomic Figaro to make this evening a wild one!

 Coproduction Opéra Royal / Château de Versailles Spectacles, Théâtre des Champs-Elysées, Los Angeles Opera, Les Théâtres de la Ville de Luxembourg, Opéra National de Lorraine, Opéra de Lausanne

 This new production of Mozart's Noces de Figaro is made possible thanks to the exceptional support of Madame Aline Foriel-Destezet.

-Thursday November 27th share "15 minutes with" at 18h30 at Grand Foyer de l'Opéra Royal.
-On presentation of your ticket for that evening and according to the number of seats available.
+Saturday November 27th share "15 minutes with" at 18h30.
+Upon presentation of your ticket for that evening and within the limits of available seats.